aristotelesaraujo/zabbix-geolocation/README.md

 Now click in Geolocation in the list of screens.

-Click Change to include the URL of geolocation:
+Click Change to include the URL of geolocation

 Resource: url
 Url: http://IP-ou-Hostname-Zabbix/zabbix/extras/geolocation/index.php